Ubiqu0/Ubiquo/README.md

 **[Ubiquo](https://ubiquo.net)** is a web application that allows you to live stream and interact with your Raspberry Pi remotely.
 With **Ubiquo**, one can easily control and interact bots and IoT devices built around a RPI.
 Examples are drones or rovers controlled remotely using a simple web browser.

 =======
-**Important: pease note that it is not a professional service but a proof-of-concept demo.
-It does not offer any warranties, particularly in security.**
+**Important**: pease note that it is not a professional service but a proof-of-concept demo.
+It does not offer any warranties, particularly in security.

 >>>>>>> Stashed changes